I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ursdevice/nc-ursdevice-evt-urs-set-role.md

 <p>If the operation is successful, the callback function must return STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it must return a status value for which NT_SUCCESS(status) equals FALSE.</p>

 ## -remarks
-<p> To register the client driver's implementation of the event callback the driver must set the  <b>EvtUrsSetRole</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/mt628020">URS_CONFIG</a> to a function pointer of the implementation method and then call the <a href="https://msdn.microsoft.com/library/windows/hardware/mt628012">UrsDeviceInitialize</a> method by passing the populated structure.
-The driver must call the method after it creates the framework device object for the controller. </p>

-<p> To register the client driver's implementation of the event callback the driver must set the  <b>EvtUrsSetRole</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/mt628020">URS_CONFIG</a> to a function pointer of the implementation method and then call the <a href="https://msdn.microsoft.com/library/windows/hardware/mt628012">UrsDeviceInitialize</a> method by passing the populated structure.
+<p> To register the client driver's implementation of the event callback the driver must set the  <b>EvtUrsSetRole</b> member of <a href="buses.urs_config">URS_CONFIG</a> to a function pointer of the implementation method and then call the <a href="buses.ursdeviceinitialize">UrsDeviceInitialize</a> method by passing the populated structure.
 The driver must call the method after it creates the framework device object for the controller. </p>

 ## -requirements
 <table>